Laurie Rinker

 Laurie Anne Rinker (born September 28, 1962) is an American professional golfer who played on the LPGA Tour in the 1980s, 1990s and early 2000s.

-Amateur career
+Early life and amateur career

+In 1962, Rinker was born in Stuart, Florida.
+She was also raised in the town.
+Rinker's two brothers, Larry and Lee, have played on the PGA Tour.

-Rinker was born and raised in Stuart, Florida.
-She attended the University of Florida in Gainesville, Florida, where she played for coach Mimi Ryan's Florida Gators women's golf team from 1980 to 1982.
-She was recognized as an All-American in 1980 and 1982, and qualified for the LPGA Tour in the summer between her junior and senior year of college.
+Rinker attended the University of Florida in Gainesville, Florida, where she played for coach Mimi Ryan's Florida Gators women's golf team from 1980 to 1982.
+She was recognized as an All-American in 1980 and 1982.

+Rinker qualified for the LPGA Tour in the summer between her junior and senior year of college.
 She completed her education by traveling to the University of Florida during off weeks, and graduated with a bachelor's degree in finance in 1983.

 Professional career

 Rinker's best years in professional golf came in the mid-1980s, and included two LPGA Tour wins: the 1984 Boston Five Classic and the 1986 LPGA Corning Classic.
 Her best finishes in the LPGA majors included a seventh place in the 1984 Nabisco Dinah Shore, a tie for third in the 1987 LPGA Championship, and a tie for seventh in the 1995 du Maurier Classic.
 The most lucrative year of her career was 1987, when she earned $158,916 and had nine top-10 finishes.
 To date, she has won over $1,200,000 as a professional golfer.

 As the winner of the 2015 LPGA Teaching and Club Professionals Championship, she is qualified for the inaugural U.S. Senior Women's Open in 2018 through 2020 as an eligible winner of the past five editions of the said tournament.